 “Receipt Point” shall have the meaning specified in Article 3 (Receipt Points and Delivery Points) of the Agreement.

 ARTICLE 2.
-LEASE OFPIPELINE CAPACITY
+LEASE OF CAPACITY

-2.1.
-Description of PIPELINE.
-Lessor has a pipeline Ten inches (10”) in diameter as shown on Exhibit A attached hereto and incorporated herein by this reference which is generally known as “Rawhide Gathering Pipeline” or “PIPELINE”.
-In addition, LESSEE shall construct a connecting 10-inch pipeline(“Enron Line”) with appurtenant compression/treating equipment (collectively “Enron’s Facilities”) in order that Gas may go from PIPELINE into the Fort Union pipeline.

-2.2 Lease of Firm Capacity .
-For a term of ten (10) years beginning the day PIPELINE and the connecting Enron Line are in service and able to flow GAS, LESSOR agrees to allow LESSEE to inject into PIPELINE on a firm basis GAS tendered by or for the account of LESSEE at a Receipt Point, and remove at a Delivery Point thermally equivalent quantities of Gas measured in MMBtus each Day up to the quantity LESSEE injected .
-LESSOR’s duty under this Agreement is limited to providing and maintaining PIPELINE as provided hereinbelow and LESSOR has no other duty hereunder.
+2.1 Lease of Firm Capacity on the Rawhide Pipeline .
+During the Term of this Agreement, LESSOR agrees to allow LESSEE to deliver into the Rawhide Pipeline on a firm basis GAS tendered by or for the account of LESSEE at the Receipt Point(s), and remove at a Delivery Point(s) thermally equivalent quantities of Gas measured in MMBtus each Day up to the Maximum Daily Firm Quantity.

 2.2.
 Lease of Interruptible Capacity Service.
-LESSEE may inject GAS into PIPELINE in excess of the amount of LESSEE’s Firm lease capacity, to the extent Interruptible Capacity is available on an equitable basis, at the same use fee as for Firm capacity .
+LESSEE may deliver GAS into the Rawhide Pipeline in excess of the amount of the Maximum Daily Firm Quantity, to the extent interruptible capacity is available on a pro rata basis for all firm lease capacity holders, at the same use fee as for Firm capacity as set forth in Section 7.

+2.3.
+Lease of Capacity on Enron Facilities.
+During the Primary Term of this Agreement, LESSEE agrees to allow LESSOR to deliver into the Enron Facilities, GAS tendered by LESSOR's affiliate, True Oil Company, at Deadhorse Station, and remove at the Fort Union Header thermally equivalent quantities of Gas measured in MMBtus each Day up to Maximum Daily True Quantity.

 ARTICLE 3.
 RECEIPT POINTS & DELIVERY POINTS